BurstGPT: A Real-world Workload Dataset to Optimize LLM Serving Systems: Acknowledgement

 \section{Acknowledgement}

-This work is done while Yuxin Wang was a research assistant at Hong Kong University of Science and Technology (Guangzhou).
-This work was partially supported by the National Natural Science Foundation of China under Grant No. 62272122, a Hong Kong RIF grant under Grant No. R6021-20, and Hong Kong CRF grants under Grant No. C2004-21G and C7004-22G.
+This work that involves all hardware use was done and open-sourced while Yuxin Wang was a research intern at the Hong Kong University of Science and Technology (Guangzhou).
+It was partially supported by the National Natural Science Foundation of China under Grant No. 62272122, a Hong Kong RIF grant under Grant No. R6021-20, and Hong Kong CRF grants under Grant No. C2004-21G and C7004-22G.
+Also supported by the the High-performance Computing Platform and the Red Bird MPhil Program of the Hong Kong University of Science and Technology (Guangzhou).
+For all closed-source models, evaluations are performed through their respective APIs.